simone-cappelletti/DesignPatternImplementations/README.md

 In the implementation of the adapter pattern, I simulated a third-party service returning stock market data in XML format.
 The client however needs data in JSON format, so it uses the adapter to obtain the data in that format.

 ## Facade pattern
 In the implementation of the facade pattern, I simulated a tedious procedure to turn on a home theatre (turn on the screen, the amplifier, turn off the lights...).
-Using Facade I then wrapped this procedure so that it could be called up more easily by a client.
+Using Facade I then wrapped this procedure so that it could be invoked more easily by a client.